-If you are connecting to the database or app running locally, behind the firewall, use connection parameters, such as URL that point to the local resources.
+Create all required Connections and Formats using the Etlworks Integrator Web UI.
+If you are connecting to the database or app running locally behind the firewall, use Connection parameters, such as URLs that point to the local resources.

-You will not be able to test the local connections.
+The Remote Integration Agent does not support Listeners and you will not be able to test the local Connections.

-If Etlworks Integrator is able to access the database, API or file it can pull the metadata, such as table's names, columns, data types, etc. from the data source.
-It helps with the mapping since you can use the map source and destination objects and columns by selecting them from the drop-down.
+If the Etlworks Integrator is able to access the database, API, or file, it can pull the metadata, such as table's names, columns, data types, etc., from the data source.
+This directly helps with the Mapping since you can use the map source, destination objects, and columns by selecting them from the drop-down.

-When the data source is not available, for example when the connection points to the local database, you can still use the mapping interface, you just cannot access the actual tables in columns and need to enter them manually in the mapping screen.
+When the data source is not available (for example, when the Connection points to the local database), you can still use the Mapping interface.
+However, you won't be able to access the actual tables in columns and you need to enter them manually in the Mapping screen.

 Mapping if the local resource is a database